DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <p><strong><em>Lash of Souls.</em></strong> Ethereal chains lash out around the gallows speaker, forcing up to two creatures within 5 feet to succeed on a DC 16 Strength saving throw or take 9 (2d8) necrotic damage and be restrained until the start of the gallows speaker’s next turn.
 A creature that succeeds on the saving throw takes half damage and isn’t restrained.</p>
 <p><strong><em>Wisplight Flare.</em></strong> The gallows speaker directs one of its wisps to a point within 30 feet, where it flares with golden light.
 Each creature within 5 feet of that point must succeed on a DC 16 Constitution saving throw or take 14 (4d6) radiant damage and be blinded until the start of the gallows speaker's next turn.
 A creature that succeeds on the saving throw takes half damage and isn't blinded.</p>
 <h3>Reactions</h3>
 <p>The gallows speaker can take up to three reactions per round, though no more than one per turn.
-If it would lose its reactions, it loses one reaction instead.</p>
+If an effect or condition would prevent it from taking reactions, it loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> The gallows speaker can repeat the saving throw against one effect or condition currently affecting it.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Death's Revelation.</em></strong> In response to taking damage from a creature within range, the gallows speaker attacks that creature with its <strong><em>foretelling touch</em></strong> or <strong><em>will-o'-wisp</em></strong>.</p>
 <p><strong><em>Ghostly Step.</em></strong> In response to taking damage, the gallows speaker teleports up to 15 feet away.
 It can then immediately force each creature within 5 feet of its new location to make a DC 16 Wisdom saving throw.
 Each creature that fails the saving throw is frightened until the end of that creature's next turn.</p>